Using Your Legal Plan

 In addition, many states have laws that prohibit gambling, with exceptions that may include casinos, state lotteries and horse racing.
 Some states allow recreational betting up to a certain dollar amount as long as the participants are within the same state and the organizer does not take a cut of the money.
 In states that allow social gambling, the participants must have an established social interest outside of gambling.

 But the issue may get stickier if people from multiple states are placing bets or if people are wagering large amounts of money.
 These behaviors may draw scrutiny from regulators and put you at greater risk of prosecution.
-Additionally, if anybody is at heightened risk for getting prosecuted under current gambling laws for involvement in NCAA pools, those individuals collecting and paying out prize money seem to be in the most dangerous position.

-Consider potential employer concerns with office pools.
+Consider potential employer concerns with office pools

 Before you take the plunge in the office betting pool, review your office policies to make sure you won’t suffer adverse employment consequences if you make place bets with your coworkers.
+Even if an office pool is legal where you live, your employer may prohibit it.

-For example, to protect itself from liability, your workplace may establish policies prohibiting employees from participating in recreational gambling, including betting on the NCAA basketball tournament.
 To avoid getting in trouble with human resources, you should familiarize yourself with your company’s policies before you create an office pool or tournament bracket.

 Although office pools can deliver a boost in team morale to the workplace, companies can have a number of legitimate concerns: